KevCaz/KevCaz.github.io/content/notes/linux/cannotBoot.md

 I was a bit lost and did not succeed at the first attempt.
-Then I found [this tutorial on linux.com]( https://www.linux.com/learn/how-rescue-non-booting-grub-2-linux%20%20) and tried it (so starting by typing C when the screen above poped up).
+Then I found [this tutorial on linux.com]( https://www.linux.com/learn/how-rescue-non-booting-grub-2-linux%20%20) and tried it (starting by typing `C` when the screen above popped up).
 Again, I was a bit confused because I always ended up in [BusyBox](https://en.wikipedia.org/wiki/BusyBox) and everything I tried was unsuccessful.
 I finally solved the issue by reinstalling GNU GRUB following the steps of this [great tutorial on  TecMint](https://www.tecmint.com/rescue-repair-and-reinstall-grub-boot-loader-in-ubuntu/) (it is for Ubuntu but Ubuntu is based on Debian).
-After the reinstallation everything went back to normal :smile:.
+After the re-installation everything went back to normal :smile:.

 Once again I learned a lot by solving this issue but this time it was not a good timing for me at all...
 Anyway, now I will keep an live install ready to rescue my system.
 Also I now understand why there are three partitions on my Samsung hard drive: one for the file system, one for the SWAP and one for the UEFI!